 Get the most from your equipment

-Royal Eijkelkamp supplies not only the equipment to perform Seismic CPT but also the specialist software required to analyse the seismic data.
-Our experienced staff can also provide training on how to perform the test and analyse the data to make sure you get the most out of this technique.
+Royal Eijkelkamp supplies not only the equipment to perform Seismic CPT but also the specialist software required to analyze the seismic data.
+Our experienced staff can also provide training on how to perform the test and analyze the data to make sure you get the most out of this technique.

 |Sensitivity (±10 %)||10.2 mV | (m/s²)|